Thomas Holst

-Thomas Holst (born February 18, 1964) is a German serial killer who became known as the Heidemörder.
+Thomas Holst (born 18 February 1964) is a German serial killer who became known as the Heidemörder (heath murderer).

 Events

 Between 1987 and 1989, Holst raped, tortured and dismembered three women in the south of Hamburg.
 A psychiatric report described Holst as "untreatable and with extreme relapse probability."

-On September 27, 1995, his former therapist Tamar Segal helped him escape from the high-security wing of Klinikum Nord's forensic science of the former LBK Hamburg in Langenhorn.
+On 27 September 1995, his former therapist Tamar Segal helped him escape from the high-security wing of Klinikum Nord's forensic science of the former LBK Hamburg in Langenhorn.
 The police search was initially inconclusive, but suspicion arose against Segal.
-After this escape assistant had been arrested three months after the escape, Holst surrendered himself on December 30, 1995 at the Police Station 31 in Hamburg's Uhlenhorst.
+After this escape assistant had been arrested three months after the escape, Holst surrendered himself on 30 December 1995 at Police Station 31 in Hamburg's Uhlenhorst.

-On March 13, 1997, Holst and Segal got married in the Hamburg Detention Center.
+On 13 March 1997, Holst and Segal got married in the Hamburg Detention Center.
 In 2003, the district court of Hamburg dismissed Holst's claim to the consummation to Segal.
 It was about involuntary treatment, to meet regularly without observation with his wife in a visitor's room of the hospital north.
-The hospital refused this, pointing to the danger to his wife's life and threatened with risk of absconding.
+The hospital refused this, pointing to the danger to his wife's life and threatened her with the risk of absconding.
 Holst appealed against the judicial relief, but it was unsuccessful.